 In October 2011, Dom co-authored After the Coalition, setting out a Conservative vision for Britain.
 In September 2012, he co-authored Britannia Unchained, setting out the key challenges the country faces to compete in a globalised economy in the twenty-first century.
 In 2014, he published Britain, Tomorrow - the case for free enterprise, liberty and meritocracy.

 Dom writes regularly as a guest columnist for the Sunday Times, The Times, The Sunday Telegraph, Daily Telegraph, the Financial Times to The Daily Mail and The Sun on Sunday.

 Dom has visited, studied and worked across Europe, the US, Latin America and Asia.

 He is particularly interested in the Middle East, having studied and worked in Israel and the West Bank, and travelled around Egypt and Pakistan.
 In 1998, Dom spent a summer at Birzeit university (near Ramallah), and worked for one of the principal Palestinian negotiators of the Oslo peace accords, assessing World Bank projects on the West Bank.

 Outside work, Dom holds a black belt 3rd Dan in karate (former UK Southern Regions champion and British squad member).
 He still trains at the Foley Boxing club, and also enjoys theatre and travel.

 Dom is married to Erika.
-They live in Thames Ditton, Surrey, and have a son, Peter.
+They live in Thames Ditton, Surrey, with their two sons, Peter and Joshua.